 drawing iterations from abstract grid (left) to floor plan (right) from "Architectural Graphics" by Francis Ching

 It is difficult to design something without any purpose.
 In a pre-production phase, we try to define and plan out what we want to make before we try making it.

 So before drawing a layout, define at least one player experience goal.
 What should the player learn, feel, or do, in this level?

 You can write specific experience goals ("teach the player how to double-jump in a sci-fi sewer for 5 minutes") or be more abstract ("feel one with nature").
 But more specific = easier to design.

 beat board for planning The Last Of Us (2012) by Naughty Dog; from "Videogames" at Victoria & Albert Museum in London

-For example if your experience goal is "run away from scary monster" then you need to break down that experience into smaller specific beats -- like "(1) hear baby crying behind door, (2) reveal zombie bear that makes baby crying sound, (3) jump out window to escape monster."
-(This simple plan already helps a lot, now we know we'll need a door and a window.)
+For example if your experience goal is "run away from scary monster" then you need to break down that experience into smaller specific beats -- like "(1) hear baby crying behind door, (2) reveal zombie bear making baby crying sound, (3) jump out window to escape monster."
+(This simple plan already helps a lot, now we know we'll need a door, a window, a bear...)

 a. sketch a small simple diagram (thumbnail) b. label it with a short phrase